husseinnsanzi/Solar-Microgrid-Rwanda/README.md

 microgrid capable of reliably powering a rural health center in Rwanda — and proves it costs roughly **half as much as a diesel generator** over 25 years.

-**Author:** Hussein NSANZIMFURA · Electrical Power Engineering · Kigali, Rwanda
+**Author:** Hussein NSANZIMFURA · Electrical Power Engineer · Kigali, Rwanda

 ---